Amazon Cybersecurity Initiatives

 Who is eligible for the free MFA tokens?

-The AWS MFA program is available for qualified AWS account holders, starting in October.
+The AWS MFA program is available for U.S. based root AWS account holders and U.S. based payer accounts.

 Security Initiatives Blog